brooklynrail/brooklynrail-platform/content/events/2020/11/radical-poetry-reading-with-tongo-eisen-martin.md

       "Heaven Is All Goodbyes" was published by the City Lights Pocket Poets series, was shortlisted for the Griffin Poetry Prize and won a California Book Award and an American Book Award.
+  - person: mimi-tempestt
+    event_bio: Mimi Tempestt (she/they) is a multidisciplinary artist, poet, and daughter of California.
+She has a MA in Literature from Mills College, and is currently a doctoral student in the Creative/Critical PhD in Literature at UC Santa Cruz.
+Her debut collection of poems, the monumental misrememberings, is forthcoming with Co-Conspirator Press in November 2020.
+She was chosen for Lambda Literary Writers Retreat for Emerging LGBTQ Voices for poetry in 2021, and is currently a creative fellow at The Ruby in San Francisco.
 date: 2020-11-25 01:00:00 -0500
 end_date: 2020-11-25 02:00:00 -0500
 series: 180